 The Present Study

 In the current study, we expanded Lee and colleagues' (2021) work to incorporate test and analysis features that are typical in practice.
 First, they examined a three and five-factor model, with 30 and 60 items (10 or 20 blocks) total, respectively.
 However, it is typical for personnel or education FC assessments to measure more traits (e.g., the 32-trait Occupational Personality Questionnaire, Brown & Bartram, 2009).
 Second, Lee and colleagues did not test different anchor set sizes or the impact of DIF blocks being included in the anchor set.
 These model misspecifications are relevant to real-world testing scenarios for which anchor items are unknown.
 Finally, their simulation used the first-order TIRT model, which does not allow for a direct examination of utility means.
 Only the mean differences between pairwise comparisons can be analyzed in the first-order TIRT model.
 It is useful to isolate the means of each utility as this indicates uniform DIF, making the second-order TIRT model more beneficial for DIF analyses.
+This also allows for uniform DIF and nonuniform DIF to be assessed in a FC model, although we examined only uniform DIF in this study.

 First, we tested if the results from conditions investigated by Lee and colleagues replicate when using the second-order TIRT model.
 Then, we generated different conditions of model misspecification to determine the effectiveness of the free-baseline and constrained-baseline approaches.
 Our study sought to answer eight research questions.
 The first four questions (RQ1-4) focus on the replication of Lee and colleagues' work in the second-order model, while the remaining questions (RQ5-8) build upon it.